Find a Radiation Oncology Specialist, at Home or Abroad

 There is also general radiology that can be executed through the use of X-rays, mammography, ultrasound, fluoroscopy, angiography, CT scan, PET scan, PET-CT (combination of PET scan & CT scan), MRI, and nuclear imaging.
 In certain conditions, tests done by a general radiology specialist may involve a particular substance called a contrast agent.
 This contrast agent helps improve the clarity and image quality of various imaging methods to get the right diagnosis for the patient.

 - Interventional radiology, a radiology sub-specialty that focuses on facilitating minimally invasive medical procedures.
 This minimally invasive procedure is performed to diagnose and provide medical treatment for a disease.
-Interventional radiology combines imaging and minimal invasive medical procedures such as catheters, inserting cameras, cables, and various other instruments into the body.
+Interventional radiology combines imaging and minimally invasive medical procedures such as catheters, inserting cameras, cables, and various other instruments into the body.
 An interventional radiologist can help provide treatment for health problems that occur in the internal organs, treat cancer, uterine fibroids, blockages in arteries and veins, and back pain.
-Imaging performed by interventional radiologists is usually through CT scans, MRI , Ultrasound, and fluoroscopy (imaging that produces a single image)
+Imaging performed by interventional radiologists is usually through CT scans, MRI, ultrasound, and fluoroscopy (imaging that produces a single image)

 Diseases Treated by Radiologists